 Birding Tours in Jim Corbett National Park

 Established in the year 1936 as the First Tiger Reserve of India, the park is a pioneer in efforts at preserving the endangered species of animals and birds.
-Apart from a scarce population of tigers, a herd of wild elephants and several exotic species of animals, Jim Corbett National Park provides shelter to more than 500 species of local and migratory birds and known as one of the richest bird regions in India.
+Apart from a scarce population of tigers, a herd of wild elephants, and several exotic species of animals, Jim Corbett National Park provides shelter to more than 500 species of local and migratory birds and is known as one of the richest bird regions in India.

 Watching your favorite birds in the beautiful surroundings of the Himalayan territory is the best thing you can do on your trip to the famous Jim Corbett National Park.
 Our Jim Corbett Bird Watching tour package is specially crafted to quench the thirsty eyes of bird lovers like you.